tineggarcia/baking-frenzy/README.md

 I find really enticing for the users.
-A small reddish overlay was placed on top of the hero image, to create a bit of opacity to some parts of the image, plus it serves as the container frame for the Welcome text and the motto of Baking Frenzy.
+A small reddish overlay was placed on top of the hero image, to create a bit of opacity to some parts of the image, plus it serves as the container frame for the Welcome text and the motto of Baking Frenzy for easy readability and provides emphasis on it.
 Located at the bottom of the screen, the cupcake icon serves as the shortcut to the Cake Products selection.

 ![Hero Section](readme-images/welcome.png)